Step 1: Pre-Qualification

 FICO scores are simply repository scores meaning they ONLY consider the information contained in a person's credit file.
 They DO NOT consider a person's income, savings or down payment amount.
 Credit scores are based on five factors: 35% of the score is based on payment history, 30% on the amount owed, 15% on how long you have had credit, 10% percent on new credit being sought, and 10% on the types of credit you have.
 The scores are useful in directing applications to specific loan programs and to set levels of underwriting such as Streamline, Traditional or Second Review.
 However, they are not the final word regarding the type of program you will qualify for or your interest rate.

 Many people in the mortgage business are skeptical about the accuracy of FICO scores.
 Scoring has only been an integral part of the mortgage process for the past few years (since 1999); however, the FICO scores have been used since the late 1950's by retail merchants, credit card companies, insurance companies and banks for consumer lending.
 The data from large scoring projects, such as large mortgage portfolios, demonstrate their predictive quality and that the scores do work.

 The following items are some of the ways that you can improve your credit score:

-A borrower with a score of 680 and above is considered an A+ borrower.
-A loan with this score will be put through an "automated basic computerized underwriting" system and be completed within minutes.
+A loan with a score of 680 and above will be put through an "automated basic computerized underwriting" system and be completed within minutes.
 Borrowers in this category qualify for the lowest interest rates and their loan can close in a couple of days.